pdx-cs-sound/fm/README.md

-# fm: FM MIDI synthesizer demo in Python
+# fm: Fun MIDI synthesizer demo in Python
 Copyright (c) 2019 Bart Massey

-This little cross-platform polyphonic synthesizer (about 200 lines of Python) is driven by a MIDI keyboard and outputs to host native audio.
-It was built as a demo of FM synthesis and synthesizer construction.
+This little cross-platform polyphonic synthesizer (a few hundred lines of Python) is driven by a MIDI keyboard and outputs to host native audio.
+It was built as a demo of FM synthesis and synthesizer construction, but now includes more general additive synth functions.

-Here's a bit of what it sounds like:
+Here's a bit of what it sounds like as an FM synth
+out-of-the-box:
 [fm-demo.wav](https://raw.githubusercontent.com/pdx-cs-sound/fm/master/fm-demo.wav)

 ## Running